OffchainLabs/arbitrum-sdk/README.md

 ### Bridging assets

-Arbitrum SDK can be used to bridge assets to/from the rollup chain.The following asset bridgers are currently available:
+Arbitrum SDK can be used to bridge assets to/from the rollup chain.
+The following asset bridgers are currently available:

 - EthBridger
 - Erc20Bridger